marcorampazzo/marcorampazzo.github.io/README.md

 ### You may find useful

-* A [nice overview](https://www.grassmannian.info) of all generalized Grassmannians and their properties
+* The [periodic table of Grassmannians](https://www.grassmannian.info): a nice overview of all generalized Grassmannians and their properties
 * A [Python script](https://github.com/marcorampazzo/bott-theorem) to compute cohomology of irreducible homogeneous vector bundles on generalized flag varieties.